 Motivations: Leverage, resentment, employment advantage

-Watch for: Unusual volume of downloads, access to data outside their normal role, activity spikes near resignation or performance reviews.
+Watch for: Unusual volume of downloads, access to data outside their normal role, activity spikes near resignation, or activity spikes near performance reviews.

 2. The Maverick